Monday, December 11, 2017

 1912-1915

-Reisenweber’s played an important role in American popular culture during the second decade of the last century.
-Today, it is mostly remembered as the place where jazz was introduced to a wider audience in 1917.
-However, Reisenweber’s already made history five years earlier when the dance craze took New York by storm.
-It was the first restaurant to provide its patrons with space to dance and kept the party going through a steady stream of promotions.
-The energy and spirit of this early period of rapid social change is conveyed in an audio slideshow showing over ninety invitations, admission tickets, advertising cards, special notices, beverage lists and menus from 1912 to 1915.
-Although this chronology of ephemera primarily reflects the main location on Eighth Avenue at Columbus Circle, some pieces come from the properties it managed on Coney Island—the Brighton Beach Casino and the Shelburne Hotel—and the Ziegfeld Follies of 1915, which it catered.
-Even at the Follies, the theater-goers tangoed and turkey-trotted before and after performances and during intermission.
+Reisenweber’s played a pivotal role in American popular culture during the second decade of the 20th century.
+While it is remembered today as the venue where jazz was introduced to a broader audience in 1917, its historical significance began earlier, during the dance craze that swept New York in 1912.
+It was the first restaurant to offer its patrons a dedicated space for dancing, which it vigorously promoted.
+The energy of this period of dramatic social change is captured in an audio slideshow featuring over ninety pieces of ephemera from 1912 to 1915.
+While most of the items reflect the location on Eighth Avenue at Columbus Circle, some pieces come from the properties it managed on Coney Island—the Brighton Beach Casino and the Shelburne Hotel—and the Ziegfeld Follies of 1915, which it catered.

 Friday, November 24, 2017